MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-secure.md

 LocalizationGroup: Share your work
 ---

-# Embed report in a secure portal or website
+# Embed a report in a secure portal or website

 The new secure **Embed** option for reports in Power BI enables users to easily and securely embed reports in internal web portals, whether **cloud-based** or **hosted on-premises**, such as SharePoint 2019.
 Reports embedded in this way respect all item permissions and data security through row-level security (RLS).
 The feature is designed to allow no-code embedding into any portal that accepts a URL or iFrame to embed.